janemarczewski/janemarczewski.github.io/_posts/2014-10-26-when-the-crowds-have-all-gone-home.md

 This year, I've spent a lot of time in silence, and not really by my choice.
 Something I realized is this: I had been so well-known by everyone except myself.
 I really liked the girl in the photos, and I liked the girl on the stage, and I liked the girl on Instagram, but the girl on the couch with leftovers?
 Not her.

 Sure, it feels safer to duck behind iPhone screens or small talk or anything else we use to appear confident.
 But isn't it exhausting?
 Surely, we weren't made for that.
 We are not all we wish to be--and we aren't everything people think we are.
-Some of us have even fooled our selves.
+Some of us have even fooled ourselves.

 But silence crashes the party and ruins the costumes.
 If you don't like yourself when you're alone and silent, you don't like yourself at all.
 I learned this year to make peace with the *me* that sits alone in silence, because that's the real one.